Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs

-There are two key challenges to answering this question: $(i)$ CMDP problems are typically represented as Linear Programming (LP) problems, resulting in stochastic optimal policies.
+There are two key challenges to answering this question: $(i)$ The optimal solution to a CMDP problem is a stochastic policy in general.
 Model-free online CMDP algorithms often employ the primal-dual approach, utilizing Lagrange multipliers to balance reward maximization and constraint violation.
-However, these methods yield "greedy policies" for fixed Lagrange multipliers, which aren't necessarily optimal.
-Consequently, model-free algorithms such as Triple-Q \cite{WeiLiuYin_21} offer performance guarantees only in terms of averages over various greedy policies determined by different Lagrange multipliers, failing to converge to a single policy. $(ii)$ The best-known regret bound of model-free algorithms for episodic, online CMDPs is $\tilde{\mathcal{O}}(K^{\frac{4}{5}})$ \cite{WeiLiuYin_22}.
-It is also known that model-based algorithms can achieve a smaller and order-wise tight regret $\tilde{\mathcal{O}}(\sqrt{K})$ \cite{EfrManPir_20}.
-The open question is whether a model-free algorithm can reach $\tilde{\mathcal{O}}(\sqrt{K})$ regret in online CMDPs?
+However, these methods yield greedy policies for fixed Lagrange multipliers.
+A greedy policy is not optimal in general.
+Consequently, model-free algorithms such as Triple-Q \cite{WeiLiuYin_22} only offer performance guarantees when averaging over a large number of greedy policies determined by different Lagrange multipliers, failing to converge to a single policy. $(ii)$ The best-known regret bound of model-free algorithms for episodic, online CMDPs is $\tilde{\mathcal{O}}(K^{\frac{4}{5}})$ \cite{WeiLiuYin_22}.
+However, it is known that model-based algorithms can achieve a smaller and order-wise tight regret $\tilde{\mathcal{O}}(\sqrt{K})$ \cite{EfrManPir_20}.
+The open question is whether a model-free algorithm can achieve $\tilde{\mathcal{O}}(\sqrt{K})$ regret in online CMDPs?

 This paper tackles both challenges, providing affirmative responses to both questions.
-We introduce a novel algorithm, Pruning-Refinement-Identification (PRI), rooted in a fundamental CMDP property we unveil—limited stochasticity.
-This property asserts that for an episodic CMDP with $N$ constraints, there exists an optimal policy making stochastic decisions in at most $N$ step-dependent states out of the $HS$ step-dependent states, where $H$ denotes episode length and $S$ represents possible states at each step.
+We introduce a novel algorithm, Pruning-Refinement-Identification (PRI), inspired by a fundamental CMDP property \cite{Koo_88,Ros_89}, which states that for an episodic CMDP with $N$ constraints, there exists an optimal policy that makes stochastic decisions in at most $N$ step-dependent states out of the $HS$ step-dependent states.